centreon/centreon-documentation/fr/graph-views/update.md

   - Centreon MAP web interface & its widget
   - Desktop client (automatically updated).

-Before upgrading Centreon MAP server, we highly recommand performing a MySQL dump (backup) of your `centreon_studio` database.
+Before upgrading Centreon MAP server, we highly recommand performing a MariaDB dump (backup) of your `centreon_studio` database.
 This will allow you easily to roll back to the previous state if necessary.